 But rather than being overwhelmed, think about the one thing you can do to get started, say recording yourself.
 Spend just 15 minutes a day recording yourself and analyzing the results afterward.

 Developing a great accent is one of the most difficult aspects of language learning.
-But as you saw from Luca Lampariello and Vladimir Skultety above, it’s possible!
-They found ways to practice with a strong growth mindset.
+But, it’s possible!
+You just need a strong growth mindset.

 What if there were a resource out there that helped address all of these needs in one place?